Centennial Olympic Park Free Tour

 - Geöffnet am So

-On this free tour of the Centennial Olympic Park, we will explore the significance of the 1996 Olympic Games in Atlanta's history.
+On this free tour of the Centennial Olympic Park, we'll uncover the mysteries behind one of the most famous sporting events in Atlanta's history as we journey through the 90s.

 Description

-We'll meet at the Centennial Olympic Park ringside at the scheduled time to examine an important chapter in Atlanta's sporting history.
+We'll meet at the Centennial Olympic Park ringside at the indicated time to explore an important chapter in Atlanta's sporting history.

-During the tour, we will learn various facts about the 1996 Olympic Games, and their impact on Atlanta.
-We will walk through notable city squares referencing the Olympic Games, including a tribute to Ancient Greek athletes and an overview of host cities from previous editions.
-A sculpture of Pierre de Coubertin, the founder of the modern Olympic Games, will also be included.
+Throughout our free tour, we'll learn interesting facts about the 1996 Olympic Games, discovering the impact of this event on the city.
+We'll walk through important city squares that reference the Olympic Games, including a tribute to the athletes of Ancient Greece and an overview of previous host cities.
+We'll also view a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.

-As we conclude our tour, we will pass by significant landmarks such as the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.
-The tour will last approximately an hour and 15 minutes, finishing near the initial starting point.
+We will also remember the tragic terrorist attack that occurred during the Atlanta Olympics while addressing its consequences.
+The final stretch of our tour will include culturally significant landmarks such as the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.

 Preise